gpadolina/TimeSeries-notes/TimeSeries/10 - ForecastingHierarchicalOrGroupedTimeSeries.md

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/Proportions%20of%20the%20historical%20averages.png)

 This approach is implemented in the ```forecast( )``` function by setting ```method="tdgsf"```, where ```tdgsf``` stands for "top-down Gross-Sohl method F".

+A convenient attribute of such top-down approaches is their simplicity.
+One only needs to model and generate forecasts for the most aggregated top-level series.
+In general, these approaches seems to produce quiet reliable forecasts for the aggregate levels and they are useful with low count data.
+On the other hand, one disadvantage is the loss of information due to aggregation.
+Using such top-down approaches, we are unable to capture and take advantage of individual series characteristics such as time dynamics, special events, etc.